jtdaugherty/brick/docs/guide.rst

 Wide characters are those such as many Asian characters and emoji that need more than a single terminal column to be displayed.

-Unfortunatley, there is not a fully correct solution to determining the character width that the user's terminal will use for a given character.
+Unfortunately, there is not a fully correct solution to determining the character width that the user's terminal will use for a given character.
 The current recommendation is to avoid use of wide characters due to these issues.
 If you still must use them, you can read `vty`_'s